Law Office of James C. Campbell, P.A.

 Fathers may want to establish legal paternity

-On behalf of Law Office of James C. Campbell, P.A. | Aug 7, 2017 | blog
+On Behalf of | Aug 7, 2017 | blog |

 Your life can change when you have a child.
 You may experience love and joy like never before.
 As a father, you want to make sure that you can do everything you can for your child.
 In some cases, that may mean that you will want to establish paternity.
 The idea of a paternity test often has a negative connotation, but that isn’t always the case.